-However, from my prelude, you can guess which post is from @borderpolar.central and @borderpolarphotographer.
+However, from my intro, you can guess which post is from @borderpolar.central?and @borderpolarphotographer.
 Yes, the post from a small account obliterated the same post from a much larger account.
 But this is not something that can be accomplished on merit alone.
 Instead, Instagram chose to put @borderpolar.central‘s post in an advantageous position.
 From there, it kept faring better and better for the next two days.
 So what does this mean?
-In simple words, it means that a low engagement rate makes your account look uninteresting, and Instagram is obviously aware of that.
-Thus there is no reason to risk showing more of @borderpolarphotographer‘s posts as it is an irrelevant account.
-On the other hand, @borderpolar.central is an account worth investing in for Instagram.

 How Do You End Up With a Low Engagement Rate?

 Aside from the obvious and irrelevant remark that your content may not be interesting enough, other reasons could play a part.
-As a matter of fact, if you have a meager engagement rate, it was probably artificially created.
+If you have a meager engagement rate, it was probably artificially created.
 And here are several possible causes for this, so let's list them:

-- Did you buy Instagram followers?
-If you did, you should know that those fake followers are completely inactive.
+- Did you buy?Instagram?followers?
+If you did, you should know that those fake followers are inactive.
 So they drop your engagement rate.
 Imagine having 100 likes and/or comments per post with 1000 followers and then buying another 5000 followers.
-Whoops… One could argue that you can increase your engagement rate if you also buy fake likes/views.
-Read my post about buying Instagram followers and likes, and you will see why that doesn't work.
+Whoops… One could argue that you can increase your engagement rate by buying fake likes/views.
+Read my?post?about buying Instagram followers and likes, and you will see why that doesn't work.

 - Instagram is full of bots and fake/scam/spam accounts anyway.
 You may have a lot of those following you.
-They won't interact with your content, of course, so they harm your Instagram account's engagement rate.
+Of course, they won't interact with your content, so they harm your Instagram account's engagement rate.

 - Even if you do not follow-for-follow, that doesn't stop others from following you in the hope of you following them back.
-Obviously, this also leads to the same problem.
+This also leads to the same problem.